ScalingIntelligence/CATS/README.md

+# CATS: Contextually-Aware Thresholding for Sparsity in Large Language Models

-Welcome to the official implementation of "CATS: Contextually-Aware Thresholding for Sparsity in Large Language Models."
+Welcome to the official implementation of [CATS: Contextually-Aware Thresholding for Sparsity in Large Language Models](https://arxiv.org/pdf/2404.08763).
 We are thrilled to announce that our paper has been accepted for presentation at [COLM 2024](https://colmweb.org/index.html)!

 If you find our work useful in your research, please consider citing our paper: